My Island Home

-"My Island Home" is a rock song written by Neil Murray and George Burarrwanga.
+"My Island Home" is a rock song written by Neil Murray for George Burarrwanga.
 It was originally performed by the Warumpi Band.
 The song references lead singer's (George Burarrwanga) home up at Elcho Island off the coast of Arnhem Land in the Northern Territory.
-It was recorded in 1986 and released as a single from their second album, Go Bush, in January 1987.
+It was recorded in 1986 and released as a single from their second album, Go Bush!, in January 1987.

 It was covered by Christine Anu in 1995; she had been a backing vocalist in Neil Murray and The Rainmakers during 1992–1993.

 "My Island Home" won 'Song of the Year' at the 1995 Australasian Performing Right Association (APRA) Awards for Anu's reworked version of the song.
 It was also listed in the APRA Top 30 Australian songs of all time in 2001.

 Warumpi Band version

 Neil Murray, vocalist and guitarist for Warumpi Band, recalls writing the song:

-It was first recorded in 1986 and released on the Warumpi Band's second album Go Bush by Parole Records in 1987.
+It was first recorded in 1986 and released on the Warumpi Band's second album Go Bush! by Parole Records in 1987.
 Rrurrumbu would later record a version of it in the Gumatj language for his debut solo album Nerbu Message.